moviepilot/jogger/README.markdown

-# Jogger
+# Jogger - almost like named scopes

 Jogger is a JRuby library that enables lazy people to do very expressive graph traversals with the great [pacer gem](https://github.com/pangloss/pacer).
 If you don't know what the pacer gem is, you should probably not be here and check pacer out first.

 # What does it do?

+Remember the _named scopes_ from back in the days when you were using rails?
+They were handy, weren't they?
+Jogger gives you _named traversals_ and is a little bit like named scopes.
+Jogger groups multiple pacer traversals together and give them a name.
+Pacer traversals are are like pipes.
+What are pipes?
+[Pipes are great!](http://markorodriguez.com/2011/08/03/on-the-nature-of-pipes/)!

+The most important conceptual difference is, that the order in which named traversals are called matter, while it usually doesn't matter in which order you call named scopes.

 Jogger does two things:

 1. Keep the current pacer traversal in an instance variable and allow for method chaining as well as changing the internal state of the traversal
 2. Allows you to group together parts of a traversal (single pipes or groups of them) and give them a name.
 Named traversals.
 Helps to stay DRY.

 The former is really just a syntax thing, whereas the latter can help you a great deal modeling semantics of your business logic as parts of traversals.
-These sentences confuse me, so I will give you:
+These sentences confuse me, so I will give you hands on examples:

-# Example time!

-## 1. Keep the current traversal
+# Feature #1 (not so important): keep the current traversal

 To demonstrate why point 1) in the list above can be useful, look at this traversal.
 It helps me find out what movies my female friends like the most, so I can impress them in a conversation: